My book of poems:

 “On the Path to the Sea, Late October, Kennebunkport,” “Rafting Up,” “The Swing.”
 In Goose River Anthology, 2016, ed.
 Deborah J. Benner, pp. 163,126,16.
 Waldoboro, ME: Goose River Press.
 PDF, here

 “Rafting Up” also appears in Gibson Fay-LeBlanc’s poetry column in the Portland Press Herald, 23 July 2017.

-“The Last Piece / S’Letscht Schtick” and “Eating Alone” (reprint).
-In The Food and Folklore Reader, edited by Lucy M. Long and Yvonne Lockwood.
-(On wartime losses of foodways and language, specifically those of my Pennsylvania German family).
+“The Last Piece / S’Letscht Schtick” and “Eating Alone” (reprint), with my Artist’s Statement on these poems, “Poetry and Folklore: Partners in Practice.”
+In The Food and Folklore Reader, edited by Lucy M. Long, pp. 449-454.
+(On wartime losses of foodways and language, especially those of my Pennsylvania German family).
 2015.
+PDF, here.

 “Donation.”
 Beltway Poetry Journal, special issue on Museums.
-(Draws on stories I collected from logger and folk artist Rodney Richard, Sr., and my work as curator of the Rangeley Lakes Region Logging Museum, Rangeley, Maine, which he founded).
+(My poem draws on stories I collected from logger, storyteller, and traditional woodcarver Rodney Richard, Sr., and on my work as curator of the Rangeley Lakes Region Logging Museum, Rangeley, Maine, which he founded with his family and other logging family of Maine’s western mountains).
 2008.

 “Eating Alone.”
 Voices: The Journal of the New York Folklore Society.
-(On my Pennsylvania German heritage; revised version in The Folklore Muse).
+(On my Pennsylvania German heritage; revised version in the 2008 book, The Folklore Muse).
 2006.

 1990.
 “Wave-walking.”
 Friends Journal.
 36: 9-10.
 (On the life and death of Bertha May Garber Davidheiser Yocom, of Douglassville, Pennsylvania, my grandmother) PDF